Mizoch Ghetto

-The Mizoch (Mizocz) Ghetto (Misotsch; Cyrillic: Мизоч; Yiddish: מיזאָטש) was a World War II ghetto set up in the town of Mizoch, Western Ukraine by Nazi Germany for the forcible segregation and mistreatment of Jews.
+The Mizoch (Mizocz) Ghetto (Misotsch; Cyrillic: Мизоч; Yiddish: מיזאָטש) was a World War II ghetto set up in the town of Mizoch, then Eastern Poland, today Western Ukraine, by Nazi Germany for the forcible segregation and mistreatment of Jews.
+In October 1942, Ukrainian Auxiliary Police and German policemen enclosed the ghetto; an uprising erupted, and the remaining inhabitants were mass murdered.
+Their execution was photographed by the SS.

 Background

 Jews settled in Mizoch in the 18th century.
 In 1897, the total population of the town was 2,662 with 1,175 Jews owning factories for felt, oil and sugar production, as well as the flour mill and sawmills.
-Some Jews emigrated during World War I. According to the national census of 1921 in the Second Polish Republic there were 845 Jews in Mizocz, most of them identifying with the Turzysk Hasidism.
+Some Jews emigrated during World War I. According to the national census of 1921 in the Second Polish Republic there were 845 Jews in Mizocz, most of them identifying with Turzysk Hasidism.
 Their numbers grew as the Polish economy improved.
 It was an urban community between world wars like many others in Kresy (eastern Poland), inhabited by Jews and Poles along with members of other minorities including Ukrainians.
-There was a military school in Mizocz for the officer cadets of the Battalion 11 of the Polish Army's First Brigade; the Karwicki Palace (built in 1790), Hotel Barmocha Fuksa, a Catholic and an Orthodox church, and a Synagogue.
+There was a military school in Mizocz for officer cadets of Battalion 11 of the Polish Army's First Brigade; the Karwicki Palace (built in 1790), Hotel Barmocha Fuksa, a Catholic and an Orthodox church, and a Synagogue.
 The nearest major city was Równo.

 Mizoch is situated some 18 mi east of Dubno.
 Before the German-Soviet invasion of Poland in 1939, the town, Mizocz, was located in the Wołyń Voivodeship in the Second Polish Republic.
 Annexed by the USSR following the 1939 Soviet invasion of eastern Poland, Mizocz was occupied by the Wehrmacht in Operation Barbarossa, the June 1941 invasion of the Soviet Union.
 Some 300 Jews escaped with the retreating Soviets.

 Uprising and mass killings

 On 12 October 1942 the closed-off ghetto of about 1,700 Jews was surrounded by Ukrainian Auxiliary Police and German policemen in preparation for the ghetto liquidation action.
 The Jews fought back in an uprising which may have lasted as long as two days.
 About half the residents were able to flee or hide during the confusion before the uprising was put down.
 On October 14, the inmates of the ghetto set many of the houses on fire; as a result, while many succeeded in escaping, about 200 people died in the flames inside the ghetto.
-On 14th and 15th October the captured survivors were transported in lorries to a secluded ravine and shot.
+On 14 and 15 October the captured survivors were transported in lorries to a secluded ravine and shot.